How Referrals Can Boost Your Business

 Make It Easy

 The smartest contracting companies know that most people don’t mind passing their name on to others.
 They especially don’t mind if you make it easy for them to do so.
-For this reason, Apparatus has set up an entire web page dedicated to doing just that.
-This makes it convenient for someone visiting our page to pass along the information of someone they know who might need our services.
+At Apparatus, all you have to do is click the Contact Us button from any page on the site to send us a customer referral.
+This makes it convenient for someone visiting our site to pass along the information of someone they know who might need our services.
 We take it over from there by sending out an email to both parties, thanking the referrer for the connection and introducing ourselves to the referee.
 The amount of work we’ve put on the referrer is so minimal they wouldn’t think twice about referring again.